“Give it all back to St. Albans!”

 *

-Following James Moor’s death on December 2, 1873, his daughter Elmeda Moor (1835-1919) and her husband Nathan M. Webb (1838-1917) took over the family home on Main Street.
-Her mother Dorcas Moor lived with them until her death in 1892 at 93 years old.
-Nathan Webb, the son of John Chandler Webb & Clarissa Nay of St Albans, served as a policeman in Hartland.
-He and Elmeda married in 1861 and had 3 daughters; Eva Webb (1862-1932) who married Andrew Scott, Cora Webb (1869-1917) who married Frank Shaw (son of Greenville J. Shaw) & Nina Webb (1874-1918) who married Frank Buck (son of Andrew H. Buck).
+Following James Moor’s death on December 2, 1873, his youngest daughter Elmeda Moor (1835-1919) and her husband Nathan M. Webb (1838-1917) took over the family home on Main Street with her mother Dorcas (Wiggin) Moor living with them until her death in 1892 at 93 years old.
+Nathan Webb, the son of John Chandler Webb & Clarissa Nay of St Albans, served as a constable in Hartland and was known to family and locals as “The Major”.
+He and Elmeda married in 1861 and had 3 surviving daughters; Eva Webb (1862-1932) who married Andrew Scott, Cora Webb (1869-1917) who married Frank I. Shaw (son of Greenville J. Shaw) & Nina Webb (1874-1918) who married and later divorced Frank C. Buck (son of Andrew H. Buck).
+An unnamed daughter born as a twin with Eva in 1862 did not survive past infancy.

-Nathan Webb Residence (left) & Alexander Patterson Residence
+Webb Residence (left) & Patterson Residence (right)

 *